-The questions on Part I, lines 2b and 2c, regarding income statement restatements refer to the worldwide consolidated income statement issued by the corporation filing the U.S. federal income tax return (the consolidated financial statements for the U.S. parent corporation of a U.S. consolidated tax group).
+The questions on Part I, lines 2b and 2c, regarding income statement restatements, refer to the worldwide consolidated income statement issued by the corporation filing the U.S. income tax return (the consolidated financial statements for the U.S. parent corporation of a U.S. consolidated tax group) and used to prepare Schedule M-3.
 Answer "Yes" on lines 2b and/or 2c if the property and casualty insurance company's income statement has been restated for any reason.
 Attach a short explanation of the reasons for the restatement in net income for each annual income statement period that is restated, including the original amount and restated amount of each annual statement period's net income.
-The attached schedule is not required to report restatements on an entity-by-entity
+The attached schedule is not required to report restatements on an entity-by-entity basis.